Interrogatories to Defendant for Motor Vehicle Accident

 Before Whom Depositions May Be Taken:

-shall be taken before an officer authorized to administer oaths by the
+before a person authorized to administer oaths in the place of examination,

-or before a person appointed by the court in which the action is pending.
+or before a person appointed or commissioned by the court, or pursuant

 Any party may serve upon another party written interrogatories to

 be answered by the party served.
-Each interrogatory shall be answered separately
+Each interrogatory shall be answered fully